672019111/GCL/Readme.md

 ---
+You have been asked to set up network security in a virtual private cloud.
+Your company wants to have multiple subnetworks and limit traffic between the subnetworks.
+Which network security control would you use to control the flow of traffic between subnets?
+- [x] Firewall
+---
+While working on a project, an application administrator has been given the responsibility of managing all resources.
+He wants to delegate the responsibility of managing the existing service accounts to another administrator.
+He will also be responsible to manage the other service accounts that will be created.
+Which of the following is the best way to delegate the privileges required to manage all the service accounts?
+- [x] Granting iam.serviceAccountUser to the administrator at the project level
+---
+A user prefers services that require minimal setup.
+Why would you recommend Cloud Storage, App Engine, and Cloud Functions?
+- [x] They are serverless.
+---
+You are deploying a new relational database to support a web application.
+Which type of storage system would you use to store data files of the database?
+- [x] Block storage
+---
+You have created a virtual machine.
+Which of the following system administration operations are you allowed to perform on it?
+- [x] All of the above
+---
+If you use a cluster that is managed by a cloud provider, which of these will be managed for you by the cloud provider?
+- [x] All of the above
+---
+Your client’s transactions must access a drive attached to a virtual machine that allows for random access to parts of files.
+What kind of storage does the attached drive provide?
+- [x] Block storage
+---
+Why can cloud providers offer elastic resource allocation?
+- [x] Extensive resources and the ability to quickly shift resources between customers enables public cloud providers to offer elastic resource allocation more efficiently than can be done in smaller data centers.
+---
+Your client wants to develop a new cost-effective web application that runs on a serverless platform using Cloud Function, Cloud Storage, Pub/Sub, and Cloud CDN.
+The expected data would be 20 GB.
+Which of the following databases would be the most suitable schemaless option to support the serverless functionality?
+- [x] Cloud Firestore
+---
+Your managers want you to suggest a low-cost storage option that could be used to share read-only data across multiple instances with high performance and no edge caching.
+Which storage option would you suggest?
+- [x] Cloud Storage
+---
+What is the command for creating a storage bucket that has once per month access and is named “archive_bucket”?
+- [x] gsutil mb -c nearline gs://archive_bucket
+---
+Which of the following commands could be used to change the storage class of an object in Cloud Storage?
+- [x] gsutil rewrite -s [STORAGE_CLASS] gs://Reports-PDF/[OBJECT_NAME]
+---
+You have set a firewall rule that will permit inbound connections to a VM instance named bangkitserver-2.
+You want to apply this rule only if there is not another rule that would deny that traffic.
+What priority would you give to this rule?
+- [x] 65535
+---
+You created a Cloud SQL instance with automated backup switched on.
+After a few weeks your manager asked you to restore a 12 days older snapshot.
+While restoring the snapshot you notice that there are only 7 automated backups available.
+What can be the reason?
+- [x] CloudSQL only stores 7 automated backups.
+---
+A bug has been identified within your Python application which is hosted using App Engine and you are about to roll out a new version of the application to resolve the bug, but do not want the traffic to automatically shift to a new version just to make sure the new version does not break anything.
+How would you achieve it?
+- [x] Pass --no-promote flag while deploying a new version.
+---
+You work for a retail company that has a busy online store.
+As you are approaching the new year, you find that your e-store is getting more and more traffic.
+You ensure that your web servers are behind a managed instance group.
+However, you notice that the web tier is frequently scaling, sometimes multiple times in an hour.
+You need to keep the instance group from scaling up and down so rapidly.
+Which of the following options would help you achieve this?
+- [x] Increase the cooldown period.
+---
+Your client is planning to deploy an application on Google App Engine and has a requirement to store 1TB of data in schemaless, strongly consistent, ACID-compliant database solution.
+Which of the following would you consider for this?
+- [x] Google Cloud Datastore
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]
+---

+- [x]

+---
 What is the gcloud command to set default zone for compute engine server using gcloud CLI?
 - [x] gcloud config set compute/zone us-east1-a
 ---